A Record Number of Handgun Carry Permits Issued in 2021 - NewsBreak

 A Record Number of Handgun Carry Permits Issued in 2021

 ST. PAUL -- Minnesota sheriffs issued a record number of handgun carry permits in 2021.
-The Minnesota Bureau of Criminal Apprehension is reporting 106,488 permits...wjon.com
+The Minnesota Bureau of Criminal Apprehension is reporting 106,488 permits...minnesotasnewcountry.com

 ST. PAUL -- Minnesota sheriffs issued a record number of handgun carry permits in 2021.
-The Minnesota Bureau of Criminal Apprehension is reporting 106,488 permits...wjon.com
+The Minnesota Bureau of Criminal Apprehension is reporting 106,488 permits...minnesotasnewcountry.com

 Comments / 0